stungeye/glutton_blog/README.md

 * Textfiles placed in the pages folder become blog posts.
 * Post files can contain Markdown formatting.
 * Files must be named as follows: `yyyy-mm-dd-title-of-post.markdown`
+* The system is configured via the $conf hash defined in `config.php`

 The following blog pages are automatically generated: